villez/git-extensions/README.md

     git mkremote remote-name

-This will create a bare remote repo remote-name.git in the remote machine.
+This will create a bare remote repository remote-name.git in the remote machine.

-Currently, the configuration of the remote host address and directory path, as well as any needed ssh options, are within the shell script;
+Currently, the configuration of the remote host address and directory path, as well as any needed ssh options, are within the shell script itself.
-a TODO is to make them configurable via command-line.
+It'd be a more generally useful solution to make them configurable via the command line or a separate configuration file.

-# Copyright & License
+## Copyright & License

 (c) Ville Siltanen 2013; MIT License, see the file LICENSE